Skip to Content

 Riding in the RV While Towing

 Even though it may be legal for passengers to ride in a 5th wheel or travel trailer, it should be avoided.
 In the event of an accident, the passenger could be seriously injured or killed.
-It’s dangerous.
+It’s dangerous to ride in a trailer or 5th wheel.
+Personally, I never allow anyone to ride in my trailer because it’s not safe.

 Campers at the beach